Tummy Tuck Phoenix

 What are the different types of Tummy Tucks?

 A mini abdominoplasty addresses issues with the flanks and lower abdomen only.
-The incision is located in the bikini line area and the board certified plastic surgeons at North Valley Plastic Surgery will remove the excess skin and fat.
+The incision is located in the bikini line area and the board certified plastic surgeons at Arizona Facial Plastics will remove the excess skin and fat.
 Sutures will be placed in the fascia covering of the abdominal wall muscles to tighten them and narrowing her waistline.
 Often times this procedure is done in tandem with liposuction.
 Typically, a drain will be located on the hip of one side of the body.

 A full abdominoplasty requires an incision around the naval, and another that runs from hip to hip curving down to a point approximately 2.5 inches above the vaginal apex.
 Sutures will be placed in the entire abdominal wall to tighten the muscles and in the oblique areas to tighten your waistline.
 The excess skin and fatty tissue will be excised.
 The umbilicus will be relocated to the same position but it will be coming through skin that has been pulled down much like a window shade is pulled down.
 There will be drains located on both sides of the hips.